carsonwng/arco/README.md

   2. ```yarn``` to install dependencies
   3. ```yarn start``` to run the frontend
   4. Visit it at [http://localhost:3000](http://localhost:3000)

+  Note: All backend services are already hosted, To quickly view the working app, run the **client only** setup.

 # Limitations & Next Steps
 ### ./client